braddoeswebdev/summer-workshops/source/ruby/00-start.html.md

 puts "Hello, world!"
 ~~~~

-Once you've typed that in, go ahead and save your file to your Y drive.
+Once you've typed that in, go ahead and save your file to your desktop.
 Make sure you name it something simple, with no spaces or symbols, and with a `.rb` at the end.  `hello.rb` would be a good choice.
 Once you save it, things should change colors & look kind of like it does here.

 ## Running a Program

 Flip over to the Ruby Shell.
-First, we have to tell it to go to your Y drive to find your files: to do that, type `cd /y`.
+First, we have to tell it to go to your desktop to find your files: to do that, type `cd /c/Users/[username]/Desktop`, replacing *[username]* with your username.
 Once you're there, it's easy to run your program.
 Just type `ruby`, a space, and the name of your program that you saved on your Y drive, then hit enter to start it.
 So if you followed my advice and called your program `hello.rb`, you'd type `ruby hello.rb`.
 It should print "Hello, world!" on the screen and then let you type something else in.

 Here's a handy little trick: let's say we wanted the computer to tell us hello again.
 You could sit there and type `ruby hello.rb` in again... or you could just push the up key.
 Pushing the up & down keys scroll through the commands you've already ran.